Gross Domestic Product for Puerto Rico, 2020

-Real gross domestic product (GDP) for Puerto Rico decreased 6.0 percent in 2020 after increasing 0.2 percent in 2019 (table 1.3), according to statistics released today by the U.S. Bureau of Economic Analysis (BEA).
-The decrease in real GDP in 2020 primarily reflected a decrease in exports of goods and services (table 1.4).
-Personal consumption expenditures, government spending, and private fixed investment also decreased.
-These decreases were partly offset by an increase in private inventory investment.
-Imports of goods and services, which is a subtraction item in the calculation of GDP, declined.
+Real gross domestic product (GDP) for Puerto Rico increased 4.0 percent in 2021 after decreasing 6.2 percent in 2020.
+The increase in real GDP in 2021 primarily reflected an increase in personal consumption expenditures.
+Private fixed investment also increased.
+These increases were partly offset by decreases in exports, private inventory investment, and government spending.
+Imports, which is a subtraction item in the calculation of GDP, increased.

 What is GDP for Puerto Rico?